Justice Department asks a federal court to unseal warrant used to search Mar-A-Lago

 "The president was not briefed, was not aware of it.
 No one at the White House was given a heads up," Jean-Pierre said, adding that the DOJ conducts their investigations independently.

-A White House official also said Thursday that Biden did not have an advance notice that Garland was making comments today, and learned about them from media reports.
+A White House official also said Thursday that Biden did not have advanced notice that Garland was making comments today, and learned about them from media reports.

 Copyright 2022 NPR.
 To see more, visit https://www.npr.org.